ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo mount /dev/<your_root_partition> /mnt
 ```

-Now we need to deconfigure what was already configured.
-Since there is no way of knowing in which phase an error occured, all steps will be specified.
+Now we need to deconfigure what the script previously configured.

 Setup chroot environment by binding /sys, /dev, /proc into the mounted filesystem, then chroot into it.